Israel, Christians Negotiate The Price Of Holy Water

-One of the holiest sites in Christendom nearly closed its doors last month due to an unpaid water bill.
-The Church of the Holy Sepulcher in Jerusalem is the site where Jesus Christ is said to have been crucified and buried.
+One of the holiest sites in Christendom has also been one of the most contested.
+The Church of the Holy Sepulcher in Jerusalem lies on the site where Jesus Christ is said to have been crucified and buried.

-FATHER FAKITSAS ISIDOROS: We are willing, in the future, to pay the bills of water.
-But the debts before nine million is not our problem.
-They have to discuss with the municipality and to solve the problem.
+"We are willing, in the future, to pay the bills of water.
+But the [debts before the] 9 million [are] not our problem," he said.
+"They have to discuss with the municipality to solve the problem."

-ISIDOROS: Of course, it's very difficult because we cannot pay the salaries or blessings for our fathers — the electricity, the telephone bills here, everything.
+"Of course it's very difficult, because we cannot pay the salaries or blessings for our fathers — the electricity, the telephone bills here, everything," he said.

-WAJEEH NUSEIBEH: Most of the water is used by the pilgrims because they are going to washroom, and nobody pays for that.
-They enter into the church normally.
-We don't charging people to come into the church or if they go to bathroom.
+"Most of the water [is] used by the pilgrims, because they are going to [the] washroom, and nobody pays for that," he says.
+"They enter through the church normally.
+We don't charge people to come into the church or go to the bathroom."

-Indeed, the church's public toilets are among the very few in the Christian quarter of Jerusalem's Old City.
+Indeed, the church's public toilets are among the few in the Christian quarter of Jerusalem's Old City.

 But Hana Bendcowsky, program director at the Jerusalem Center for Jewish-Christian Relations, says that younger generations of Israeli Jews have grown up increasingly isolated from minority communities and unaware of what the pledge of custodianship requires of them.

-"This is a new experience for us as Jews to be the majority here and to be responsible for Christian communities.
-We used to be minorities among Christian.
-And suddenly, we are the majority, and we have the responsibility over Christian minorities.
+"This is a new experience for us as Jews to be the majority here, and to be responsible for Christian communities," Bendcowsky says.
+"We used to be minorities among Christians, and suddenly we are the majority, and we have the responsibility over Christian minorities."